 When unis look at your application, they'll want to know if you can achieve the grades they're asking for.
-It's a good idea to apply for three places who ask for similar grades to the ones you're predicted.
+It's a good idea to apply for three places that ask for similar grades to the ones you're predicted to get.

-Then, you can choose one with slightly higher entry requirements as a goal, and one with lower requirements as a back-up choice.
-That way, you've got an even better chance of getting snapped up!
+Then, you can choose one with slightly higher entry requirements as a goal, and one with lower requirements as a backup choice.
+That way, you've got an even better chance of getting snapped up.

 Everyone has a different idea about what makes the ideal student lifestyle.

-If you're hoping for great nightlife at uni, look online for the local student club nights.
+Have a look online for the local student club nights.
 When you see loads of clubs boasting weekly events for students, this is a very good sign.

-You should never feel like you have to go to uni just because your friends are going or you feel it's expected of you – there are so many other routes you could take.
+You should never feel like you have to go to uni just because your friends are going, or you feel it's expected of you.
+There are so many other routes you could take.